sharpenedblade/sharpenedblade.github.io/about/index.md

 ## This website

-I write about topics related to linux, free software, and video games.
+I write about topics related to linux and free software.
 If you spot an error or want to suggest an improvement, open an issue or send me an email.

 I made this website with [11ty](https://11ty.dev), markdown, and neovim.
 The content on this website (unless otherwise specified) is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) and the code is under the MIT license.
 The source code is available on [Github](https://github.com/sharpenedblade/sharpenedblade.github.io).